riverdaleGithub/processing_23_24/m1/readme.md

 ## Step 1: Understanding the Project Requirements

 Create an original game that uses mouseX and mouseY, or the Keyboard, to allow the user interaction with said sketch.
 Here are a few examples you may choose from.
 Please feel free to create your own game!
+The game must be structured with functions.
+Code hygine will be a large factor in reviews.

 # Interactive Game Ideas 🎮